-At this step, mRNA molecules are enriched from every sample due to oligo-dT-based purification from total RNA.
-We highly recommend using the pipetting robot to minimize the variation between samples preparation due to different volume, time of purification, drying, elution, etc.
+At this step, mRNA molecules are enriched from every sample due to oligo-dT-based purification from the total RNA pool in the lysate.
+We highly recommend using the pipetting robot to minimize the variation between sample preparations due to different volumes, purification times, drying, elution, etc.

-- Thaw the RNA samples on ice. - Thaw the FSB FL reagent at room temperature and mix well before use. - Prepare Program 1 Fragmentation on the thermocycler (set the lid at 100°C) and preheat it to 94°C
+- Thaw the cell lysate samples on ice. - Thaw the FSB FL reagent at room temperature and mix well before use. - Prepare Program 1\Fragmentation on the thermocycler (set the lid at 100°C) and preheat it to 94°C

 Step Temperature, °C Time

 Incubation 94 3 min

-Keep 4 pause
+Кеер 4 pause

-NOTE: All the manipulations with RNA and RT enzyme should be performed in an RNase-free environment, using RNase-free consumables and filter tips, on ice, and using gloves.
+NOTE: All the manipulations with cell lysates and RT enzyme should be performed in an RNase-free environment, using RNase-free consumables and filter tips, on ice, and using gloves.

 We recommend using the NEBNext Poly(A) mRNA Magnetic Isolation kit (NEB #E7490) for the mRNA enrichment procedure.

-Proceed with the corresponding protocol until the elution step, and for the latter, follow the procedure below:
+Add 30 $\mu$ L of water to each sample to start with 50 $\mu$ L for mRNA enrichment and proceed with the corresponding protocol until the elution step.
+For the latter, follow the procedure below: